Engagement Ring Settings 101: Your Expert Guide to Ring Settings

 And, as Arzerounian notes, these add-ons are small enough to make an impact without drawing the attention away from the main focus.
 "These settings offer extra shine without distracting from the center diamond," she says.
 But, because this type of engagement ring setting is so intricate, you'll want to work with a jeweler that has plenty of experience.
 "Pavé settings are delicate and require expert craftsmanship and meticulous attention to detail," Arzerounian adds.

 As one of the more sophisticated diamond ring settings, a cathedral style uses sweeping arcs that extend from the shank to frame the center stone, turning it into the focal point of the ring.
+Our study found that 7% of respondents have an engagement ring with a cathedral setting.
 "Cathedral style settings have a certain elegance to them," Arzerounian says.
 "They have a more architectural look and allow for extra hidden details in the crown of the ring."